raoconnor/raoconnor.github.io/_posts/2025-11-14-If-not-VMware-Window-Server-License-Costs.md

 ## Public Cloud

 Estimating future run costs in the public cloud involves countless tweaks and assumptions that can easily throw budgets off track.
 I want to focus on a couple of critical assumptions teams often make when moving to the cloud — and how these can significantly impact the cost equation.
+I'm not saying don't go to cloud, only you need to have your eyes open and  realistic expectations.

 ## Windows Server Licences